zkonduit/ezkl/README.md

 > "I correctly ran this publicly available neural network on some public data and it produced this output"

-The rust API is also sufficiently flexible to enable you to code up a computational graph, and resulting circuit, from scratch.
+The rust API is also sufficiently flexible to enable you to code up a computational graph and resulting circuit from scratch.
 For examples on how to do so see the **library examples** section below.

-In the backend, we use [Halo2](https://github.com/privacy-scaling-explorations/halo2) as a proof system.
+In the backend we use [Halo2](https://github.com/privacy-scaling-explorations/halo2) as a proof system.

 For more details on how to use `ezkl`, see below !